 This Mexican Street Corn Soup has all the flavors you love from Mexican street corn all bundled up into one comfort food soup that is to die for!

-Not only is this soup absolutely delicious, it’s also really easy to make.
-It’s read in under 20 minutes!
-I have a feeling you’ll be making this soup over and over and over again.
+Who else loves Mexican street corn?
+We’ve taken all the delicious flavors of Mexican Street Corn and made it into a delicious soup that is absolutely killer!
+It’s hearty, full of corn, and topped off with bacon, cheese, and jalapeños.
+What’s not to love?
+Not only is this soup absolutely delicious, it’s also really easy to make, and is ready in under 20 minutes!
+We have a feeling you’ll be making this soup over and over and over again.
 It’s easy for this one to become a family favorite!

 What is Mexican street corn (Elote)?

 Mexican street corn, also known as Elote, is grilled corn that is lathered in a mixture of mayonnaise, sour cream, cotija cheese, chili powder, garlic, and cilantro.

 While we love the convenience of frozen corn kernels, you can always use canned, or even fresh corn cut off the cob.
 If using canned, you’ll need 4 cans of corn for this recipe.
 Make sure to drain corn first.